blnstrixie/bcp-registrar-system/README.md

 10. Visit the system in your browser http://localhost:8000

-🔐 Default Login Credentials
+## 🔐 Default Login Credentials
 You may log in using any of the following test accounts:

-Role: Student
+1. Student
    Username: belnastrixie
    Password: Student1234

-Role: Registrar
+2. Registrar
    Username: ehurangoanthony
    Password: Registrar1234

-Role: Teacher
+3. Teacher
    Username: dalisaycardo
    Password: Teacher1234

-Role: System Admin
+4. System Admin
    Username: system_admin
    Password: Admin1234